-What follows are instructions for your crit presentations and reminders of what you need to present and submit on Friday, 21st October.
-Please use your network of creative partners to ensure that everyone has seen this information and understood it.
+What follows are instructions for your crit presentations and reminders of what you need to present and submit on Friday, 1st November.
 Any queries, please leave a comment and I'll clarify.

 A new CG animated adaptation of Italo Calvino’s Invisible Cities is in pre-production.
 In response to the source material allocated to you at the briefing, you have been commissioned to produce 3 fully-resolved concept paintings of one of Calvino’s fantastical cities.

 You have been asked to visualise your chosen city in three different types of shot:

 Your concept paintings should be 16:9 and painted digitally.

 You are asked to maintain a comprehensive blog archiving and annotating your creative development for the duration of the project.
 You should use the blog to reflect critically upon your own creative practise, the wider cultural and thematic context of the project, and engage collaboratively with your creative partners, peers and tutors.